 Grab an egg, cheese and chorizo breakfast burrito at Mahaley’s Cafe or apple-stuffed bear claws at Hill Country Donuts and Kolaches.

 Plan to spend two hours at the National Museum of the Pacific War, where exhibits explore WWII Pacific-theater battles.

 The chef at Fredericksburg Herb Farm works wonders with chicken potpie, and 14 overnight cottages each have a front porch with a rocking chair (from $199).

 North of town, Enchanted Rock State Natural Area’s 425-foot climb rewards hikers with Hill Country vistas.

 Enchanted Rock State Natural Area

 At Lyndon B. Johnson National Historical Park, learn how LBJ sometimes ran the country from his home beneath a 450-year-old oak tree.

 Stay to remember

 The decor at Hangar Hotel celebrates the romance of 1940s air travel; 50 posh adults-only rooms ensure a quiet, comfortable stay in Fredericksburg.
 The observation deck lets guests watch modern planes take off and land at the Gillespie County Airport.
-From $199.
 (830) 997-9990; hangarhotel.com